siggame/Viseur/README.md

 1. Install Node.js: download and install [Node.js](https://nodejs.org/en/).
 Node comes with NPM (Node Package Manager) so that covers all the software you need to install normally, everything else from this point on is done via Node stuff.
 2. Clone this repo using git: In whatever directory you want to work out of do `git clone https://github.com/siggame/Viseur.git`
 3. Install Viseur dependencies: navigate to the `Viseur` directory you just cloned and then run `npm install`.
 This reads the package.json file and downloads all the modules it requires.
 If that file is ever changed, just re-run `npm install`.
-4. Statup the development server using `npm run dev`
+4. Statup the development server using `npm start`
 5. In browser, go to `http://localhost:8080`.

 ### Committing